 What are the notification time frames?

 Once the complaint is received, you will be notified in writing, within 10 business days of its receipt.
 Upon completion of an investigation, the Affirmative Action Officer will submit a determination to the Federal Motor Carrier Safety Administration.
-Complainants will also be notified of their right to appeal to the US Department of Transportation and/or the (FMCSA) if the complainant is not satisfied with a NYS Department of Motor Vehicles complaint determination.
+Complainants will also be notified of their right to appeal to the US Department of Transportation and/or the (FMCSA) if the complainant is not satisfied with a New York State Department of Motor Vehicles complaint determination.